-(i) Leases
+(h) Leases

-The Commission holds an operating lease for offices and a motor vehicle.
+The Commission holds operating leases for offices and a motor vehicle.
 Operating lease payments are expensed on a straight line basis over lease terms as this represents the pattern of benefits derived from the leased properties.

-(j) Financial Instruments
+(i) Financial Instruments

-In addition to Cash, the Commission has two categories of financial instrument:
+In addition to cash, the Commission has two categories of financial instrument:

-- · Receivables; and - Financial liabilities measured at amortised cost.
+- Loans and receivables; - · Financial liabilities measured at amortised cost.